emilyantosch/shc_pr3_vl/SOL2/slides_3/main.typ

 ]
 == Task: Class Circle
 #slide[
+  #text(size: 21pt)[
     #task[
       - Let us write a class Circle:
         - Represents a geometric circle
           - Represented by
           - x and y coordinates of the center point
           - Radius r
         - Constructors:
           - Default constructor creates unit circle around coordinate origin (0 ; 0)
           - Constructor with x, y and radius as parameters
           - Constructor with radius as parameter
           - Constructor with object of class Circle as parameter (creates copy) ]
+  ]
 ]